james-priest/100-days-of-code/log.md

 # 100 Days Of Code - Log

-**Main target:** ***I will code for at least an hour every day for the next 100 days.***
+**Commitment:** ***I will code for at least an hour every day for the next 100 days.***

 Actually it is a challenge for 100 days to make a habit of everyday coding to develop my skill sets.
-I inspired by [Alexander Kallaway](https://github.com/Kallaway "Alexander Kallaway") #100DaysOfCode challenge.
-More details about the challenge can be found here: [100daysofcode.com](http://100daysofcode.com/ "100daysofcode.com") or [the official repo](https://github.com/Kallaway/100-days-of-code "the official repo").
+I was inspired by Alexander Kallaway's [#100DaysOfCode](https://github.com/Kallaway/100-days-of-code "the official repo") challenge.
+More details about the challenge can be found here: [100daysofcode.com](http://100daysofcode.com/ "100daysofcode.com").

 |  Start Date   | End Date     |
 | ------------- | ------------ |